Robust black-box quantum-state preparation via quantum signal processing

 where $\ket{00}$ is the initial state of the two control qubits, and $\ket{\Phi}$ is the garbage state we obtain if we fail, i.e., we pick the wrong block of the block encoding and the two control qubits return $\neq 00$ (which means $\braket{00}{\Phi} = 0$).
 The state associated with the $\ket{00}$ component is

 Thus, by replacing this in Eq.~(\ref{eq:state-prep-block-encoding}) we obtain

 This means that, if we measure the control qubits, we post-select the correct block and get our state with probability $\gamma/4$.
-In order to amplify the success probability we employ a new variant of oblivious amplitude amplification, proving its correctness with the aid of Theorem~\ref{thm:quantum-svt}.
+In order to amplify the success probability we employ a fixed-point amplitude amplification procedure, proving its correctness with the aid of Theorem~\ref{thm:quantum-svt}.